Many of the messages the Paintball plugin prints to you / your players can be changed!

 - When you are done you have to tell the plugin that you want to use this new file as source of all messages instead of the default enUS.txt file.
 To do that open the config.yml and enter the name of your file in the entry "Language.File Name: enUS", which would then in our example look like: "Language.File Name: deDE"

 - Done!
 Now you have to check if Paintball can load your custom langauge file.
 Paintball will check if it can find all messages it needs and if it has a problem with your file.
 It will try to let you know if something is wrong and it will then switch back to the default messages!
-So defenetly check the log after trying out a new language file!
+So definitely check the console log after trying out a new language file!

 - If it says something is wrong with your custom language file: FIRST ignore the warning and CHECK for SPECIAL CHARACTERS.
-Special characters can mess things up that badly that Paintball is not able to display you a proper error message..
+Special characters can mess things up that badly that Paintball is not able to display you a correct error message..

 - Since v1.1.9 special characters are supported IF the language file is encoded in UTF-8 without BOM